-- We believe in building trusting and supportive relationships with families, staff and volunteers in the group. - We make clear to parents our role and responsibilities in relation to child protection, such as for the reporting of concerns, information sharing, monitoring of the child, and liaising at all times with the local children's social care team. - We will continue to welcome the child and the family whilst investigations are being made in relation to any alleged abuse. - We follow the Child Protection Plan as set by the child's social care worker in relation to the setting's designated role and tasks in supporting that child and their family, subsequent to any investigation. - Confidential records kept on a child are shared with the child's parents or those who have parental responsibility for the child in accordance with the Confidentiality and Client Access to Records procedure and only if appropriate under the guidance of the Local Safeguarding Children Board.
+- We believe in building trusting and supportive relationships with families, staff and volunteers in the group - We make clear to parents our role and responsibilities in relation to child protection, such as for the reporting of concerns, information sharing, monitoring of the child and liaising at the times with the LADO.
+We will continue to welcome the child and the family whilst investigations are being made in relation to any alleged abuse. - We follow the Child Protection Plan as set by the child's social worker/lead professional in relation to the setting's designated role and tasks in supporting that child and their family, subsequent to any whilst investigation are being made in relation to any alleged abuse. - We follow the Child Protection Plan as set by the child's social care worker in relation to the setting's designated role and tasks in supporting that child and their family, subsequent to any investigation. - Confidential records kept on a child are shared with the child's parents or those who have parental responsibility under the guidance with the

+Confidentiality and Client Access to Records procedure and only if appropriate under the guidance of the Local Safeguarding Children Board.